-Instruction 2 L Hours per Week
+Instruction Duration of SEE SEE CIE Credits 2 L Hours per Week 2 Hours 50 Marks 0

-Duration of SEE 2 Hours

-SEE 50 Marks

-CIE -

-Credits 0

-- 1. Equip the students with the basic knowledge of hazards, disasters, risks and vulnerabilities including natural, climatic and human-induced factors and associated impacts and mitigation measures of the various natural disasters with appropriate disaster management plan. - 2.
-To enable the students to understand risks, vulnerabilities and human errors associated with human induced disasters and assimilate the impacts of any disaster on the affected area depending on its position/ location, environmental conditions, demographic, etc. and to understand participatory role of engineers in disaster management. - 3.
+- 1. Equip the students with the basic knowledge of hazards, disasters, risks and vulnerabilities including natural, climatic and human-induced factors and associated impacts and mitigation measures of the various natural disasters with appropriate disaster management plan. - To enable the students to understand risks, vulnerabilities and human errors associated with human induced disasters and assimilate the impacts of any disaster on the affected area depending on its position/ location, environmental conditions, demographic, etc. and to understand participatory role of engineers in disaster management. - 3.
 To equip the students with the knowledge of the chronological phases in a disaster management cycle and to create awareness about the disaster management framework and legislations in the context of national and global conventions